Our Mission

 Our Story: From A Temporary Response to a Permanent Resource

-Camp Graves began by meeting the immediate needs of one disaster, but through that work, we identified that many of these needs would persist long after our community recovered.
-With the influx of assistance to aid in the tornado recovery, Camp Graves has taken this temporary opportunity and created a permanent resource.
+Camp Graves was founded to address urgent needs after a single disaster, but we quickly saw that these challenges would persist beyond recovery.
+With the influx of assistance for tornado recovery, Camp Graves seized this temporary opportunity and created a permanent resource—ensuring ongoing support for those in need.

 Supporting the Mission